Welcome to today's edition of the Rush 24-7 podcast.

 The whole thing.

-It's not possible to be happy.
+The Libs get there, and it's not possible to be happy.

-I mean, it's it's in the playbook.
+I mean, it's in the playbook.

-It doesn't i they just they're almost like robots now.
+They just, they're almost like robots now.

-Almost just like robots and automatons.
+Almost as like robots and automatons.

 They've been programmed for so many years, and this is how they behave when you push the button.